 To keep the platform as unobtrusive as possible, there are things Pinitto has deliberately chosen not to include:

-- No feed.
-No infinite scroll.
-No "for you" algorithm
+- No feed, infinite scroll or "for you" algorithms

 - No likes, hearts, reactions or follower counts

-- No public profiles.
-No social discovery.
+- No public profiles or social discovery.
 You don't browse strangers

-- No push notifications.
+- No push notifications (off by default).
 No "you haven't visited in three days" emails

 - No engagement dashboards or community health scores.
 Offline interaction is unmeasurable

-The only pull mechanism is a weekly digest email summarizing what happened in your community, so you don't have to log in to stay informed.
+The only pull mechanism is a weekly digest email (configurable) summarising what happened and what's coming in your community, so you don't have to check the platform to stay up to date.
 Read it from your inbox, take the actions that matter to you and ignore the rest.

 Why our pricing reinforces this